isjosan/embsys310/assignment05/swap-pointers-C/answers.md

 b.
 What are the values in R0 & R1 when swap_pointer() is called?
 #### When swap_pointer() is called, R0 & R1 have the arguments that are passed on by "main" to the swap_pointer() function.
-#### In this case the values passed are the poniers to pointers for x and y, i.e., PtrxPtr and PtryPtr.
+#### In this case the values passed are the pointers to pointers for x and y, i.e., PtrxPtr and PtryPtr.
     swap_pointer(PtrxPtr, PtryPtr);
    ![ro-r1](https://github.com/isjosan/embsys310/blob/master/assignment05/swap-pointers-C/images/r0-r1.PNG)
 #### Screen shot of the local variables inside of "main" before the function swap_pointer() is called: